This page explains about a glucagon test and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.

 - change of mood or behaviour

 - generally not being well

-You should call the ward or your GP if your child has any of these symptoms of hypoglycaemia.
+Seek medical advice or go to your local Accident and Emergency Department if your child has any of these symptoms of hypoglycaemia.

 How long will it take to get the results?